You Know the Benefits of Medical Marijuana, but Have You Heard of Harmine?The Diabetes Site

 How Researchers Found Harmine

 Scientists used a novel technique to find this unique treatment for diabetes.
-During their tests, researchers used a gene from fireflies to create a sensor, which glows when a compound activates a particular gene in a cell.
+During their tests, researchers used a gene from fireflies to create a sensor that glows when a compound activates a particular gene in a cell.
 Harmine was one of the compounds found in initial testing, and it caused beta cells to divide.

 How Harmine Works With Beta Cells